Fordson: Trucks

-The first heavy duty 2-ton truck ever built by Fordson was introduced in 1926.
+The first heavy-duty 2-ton truck ever built by Fordson was introduced in 1926.
 While there are many similarities between the Ford Model T and the Fordson, there are also distinct differences.
-The truck included front end gears and suspensions similar to the Model T, however the rear suspension was, according to Ford, the most unique feature in that it consisted of two cantilever springs with feather edge axle.
+The truck included front-end gears and suspensions similar to the Model T, however, the rear suspension was, according to Ford, the most unique feature in that it consisted of two cantilever springs with feather-edge axles.
 The engine was unique in that it was positioned under the cab and was far back in the chassis, so the truck had a snub-nose appearance.
 There was only one 1926 Fordson truck to ever be delivered to a customer and it was listed for sale on Mecum Auctions in 2019.

+The Fordson trucks were introduced as a brand in 1932 after the appearance of the Ford Model B engine and Ford Model BB chassis, although most models continued to be identified by the Ford brand.
+Production of a 2-ton truck began in 1934.
+The truck was powered by an 85 bhp V8 engine and was offered in the 4×2 version, as well as 6×2 and 6×4 factory conversions.
+In 1937, Ford Motor Company Ltd Dagenham announced a new design for the 2-ton and 3-ton trucks.
+The new design, offered with a 134-inch or a 157-inch wheelbase chassis, featured a new frontal appearance with a divided and slightly pointed windscreen.
+Other improvements were made to the engine, electrical system, and brakes.
+In 1939, Fordson Thames replaced the previous Fordson brand as to give it a more British identity.

+The production of the Fordson truck range, which included models such as the Fordson Model 79, Fordson 7V, and Fordson WOT, started at the Ford facility in Dagenham where it continued until 1957 when the Fordson name was removed from the truck brand.

+Another manufacturing facility for Fordson trucks was located in Romania, where the Fordson 157 truck chassis was produced at the Hagelstein factory in Bucharest.
+The trucks were assembled at the Ford Româna S.A.R. facility in Floreasca.